top of page

 Before returning to his interest in teaching Youth Toastmaster workshops in 2025, Stan Coss taught four nine-week workshops for TMCS in video and speech and served as an adjunct instructor of public speaking for four years at BRCC.

-2- Hands on for Hurricane Helene: This pays tribute to the courage of survivors and the compassioin of volunteers for the Hurricane Helene's horrendous attack on people in Western NC.
+2- Hands on for Hurricane Helene: This pays tribute to the courage of survivors and the compassion of volunteers for the Hurricane Helene's horrendous attack on people in Western NC.

 3- Bad Boys, Bad Boys!: This gives an episode near the start of Officer Coss's 24-year-career in law enforcement.
 Back in the day, female officers were a rare but important element to keep the bad boys at bay.